MicrosoftDocs/quantum-docs/articles/reference-target-list.md

 #### Parallel Tempering

 Rephrases the optimization problem as a thermodynamic system and runs multiple copies of a system, randomly initialized, at different temperatures.
 Then, based on a specific protocol, exchanges configurations at different temperatures to find the optimal configuration.
-This target can be run on CPU or FPGA hardware.
+This target is available on CPUs only.
 For more information, go to the [Microsoft QIO provider reference page](xref:microsoft.quantum.optimization.parallel-tempering).

 #### Tabu search